-Parent Education/Cooperative Preschool Program
+Parent Education: Cooperative Preschool Program and Homeschooling

-A Homeschooling Qualifying Course is offered three times a year for parents interested in homeschooling their children.
+Homeschooling: A Homeschooling Qualifying Course is offered three times a year for parents interested in homeschooling their children.
 This course fulfills the Washington State legal requirements for homeschooling children from preschool through grade 12.

-Corporate and Contract Training
+Corporate & Customized Training

 Apprenticeship and Journeyman Training Center

 Spokane Community College partners with 22 registered apprenticeship providers both union and open shop.